DisasterofPuppets/Case-Creator/README.md

 **Cases vanish after reload** — they were never saved into `Cases/`.
 Save each case as a zip and copy it to the folder.

-**Only one case shows** — the zip you loaded contains only that case, or HA fell back to a stale `Master_Collection.zip`.
-Download the zip directly from the server URL and inspect it.

 **Changes don't appear** — hard-refresh (`Ctrl+Shift+R`).
 HA caches `/local/` aggressively; appending `?v=2` to the URL also works.